worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 # Building Asteroids in Kaboom.js

-Following on from our [previous tutorial on building Snake](https://docs.replit.com/tutorials/21-build-snake-with-kaboom), we will be implementing Asteroids, one of the first major arcade game hits, developed by Atari in 1979.
-We'll use Replit's built-in game development platform, [Kaboom.js](https://kaboomjs.com/), and will cover the following topics:
+Following our [previous tutorial on building Snake](https://docs.replit.com/tutorials/21-build-snake-with-kaboom), in this tutorial we'll implement Asteroids, one of the first major arcade game hits, developed by Atari in 1979.
+We'll use Replit's built-in game development platform, [Kaboom.js](https://kaboomjs.com/), and cover the following topics:

 * Getting set up in Kaboom.js.
 * Calculating movement angles for our spaceship and bullet mechanics.
 * Random generation of asteroid placement.
-* Power-ups that give temporary gameplay bonuses.
+* Defining the effects of object collisions.
 * Developing a polished game with animation and sound effects.

 Our finished game will look like this: